jmjuanes/rouct/README.md

 ## Example

-Import `rouct` in your ES6 module:
+First of all, you should import `rouct` in your ES6 module:

 ```javascript
 import * as Rouct from "rouct";
 ```

-Create a class that extends `Rouct.App`.
-This class will call automatically the `render()` method when the `hash` segment of your url changes.
+### Example using hashbang navigation method

+Create

 ```jsx
 class MyApp extends Rouct.App {